SnehaSahu05/pizzeria-api/readMe.md

 * Ordering a Pizza requires an additional header named 'bearerToken' for authentication, which is not a real security implementation, but only a dummy implementation.
-* Test setup for both PizzeriaService and RestController Classes
+* Tests for Service and RestController Classes
-* Working tests - for one method from each class
-  - readAllOrdersSortedByTime from PizzeriaService Class
-  - authenticateApi from RestController Class
-* Service and Controller Test for new order creation

 TODO:
-* Test cases for all methods in Service and RestController
 * Updating a created Order
 * Include new field called OrderType in Order - TakeAway/Delivery
 * Outh2 + Spring security